cristianoeckel/springboot-microservices/README.md

 This project was made to show my knowledge in Spring Boot microservices.

 ## Documentation
-To acess the API documentation you can go to
+After executing the project, to acess the API documentation you can go to

 cityms-documentation
 http://localhost:8080/swagger-ui.html/